Crowhurst, Surrey: St George's Church

-The parish church is dedicated to St George, and is architecturally Grade II listed, mostly built from the 12th to the 15th centuries, has a chancel that was repaired and made plain in 1657.
+The parish church is dedicated to St George, and is Grade II listed.
+The oldest parts (the nave, south aisle and porch) date from the 12th century and the chancel was built in the 15th century.
 The spire was rebuilt after a fire in 1947.

-There are wall monuments to Justinian Angell (d.
+Inside, there are wall monuments to Justinian Angell (d.
 1680) and Margaret Gainsford (d.
 1691), and a wall tomb of Richard Marryott (d.
 1675).
 A larger tomb chest is of John Gaynesford (d.
 1450).

 Crowhurst Place

 Crowhurst Place is a timber-frame Grade I listed house, partly built 1425–1450, sited at the summit of a gradual slope about 1 mi south of Crowhurst church.
 It faces the east and is surrounded by a moat (GPS: 51.199603, -0.017060).

 The property was conveyed for the Gainsford family of the manor who held it from 1418, having acquired it from John atte Hall and Joan (in the customs of the time, presumably his wife).

 John Gainsford, who died in 1450, had a younger son William, Knight of the Shire (equivalent to Member of Parliament) for Surrey in the year of his father's death, from whom descended a Gainsford line from Cowden.
 The Rev. George Gainsford, of this line, retiring as vicar of Hitchin, bought Crowhurst Place about 1905.
 He died in 1910, and his son the Rev. G. B. Gainsford became the owner.

 George A. Crawley, an amateur architect who also designed Westbury House on Long Island in the United States, made alterations during his own residence in the early 20th century, then expanded the building again between 1912 and 1915 for his successor as lessee, Consuelo Vanderbilt.